 Super Bowl in Panama (6:30 PM):

-In Panama, the game kicks off at 6:30 PM.
+In Panama, the game kicks off at 6:30 PM on Sunday, Feb 8).
 Note that Panama is a hour ahead of the rest of Central America, so in the other countries, kickoff is at 5:30 PM.
 Just an FYI.

-In Panama City, check out Buffalo Wild Wings (B-Dubs).
-In truth, you’ll have no issue finding a place with the game on in Panama City.
+In Panama City, check out Daiquiri 23 on Avenida Balboa for the biggest party.
+In truth, though, you’ll have no issue finding a place with the game on in Panama City.
 Pretty much any bar you pass by will be showing it.
-Most hotel bars will have it on, too, like the HIlton Garden Inn; they’re having a party in their lobby from 5:30 PM.
-If you’re in Costa del Este and don’t want to head downtown, check out Pub 23 and their Budweiser promotion.
+Most hotel bars will have it on, too.
+If you’re in Costa del Este and don’t want to head downtown, check out Pub 23 where you’ll win two buckets of beer if you predict the final result .
 Over in Playa Coronado, west of Panama City, is Fonda Extraterrestre.
 That’s your spot for anyone out there on a beach weekend.

 If you’re in Bocas del Toro, you have two main choices for your Super Bowl viewing pleasure, according to Nicolas Corea from The Bocas Breeze.
 Those are Toro Loco and Skully’s.
-Skully’s is doing the whole party thing with live music, face painting, BBQ, and so on.
+Skully’s is doing the whole party thing with live music and cash prizes up for grabs.

 Super Bowl in Costa Rica (5:30 PM):